citp/privacy-policy-historical/s/so/sou/southernrailway.com.md

 From time to time we may be called upon to demonstrate our maintenance of certain professional standards as set by appropriate authorities and/or to satisfy our auditors and/or to comply with regulations in relation to money laundering or other statutory requirements.
 If you do not consent to our production of your details for this purpose only as an exception to our duty of confidentiality, you can let us know by checking the appropriate box on the new account registration form.

-If you believe that the information we hold about you is inaccurate or if you wish us to cease processing your data for any particular purpose or purposes, write to us at the above address or amend your detail through the My Account section of the website.
+If you believe that the information we hold about you is inaccurate or if you wish us to cease processing your data for any particular purpose or purposes, write to us at the above address or amend your details through the My Account section of the website.

 To comply with the Data Protection Act 1998 we adhere to strict security procedures.
 The personal information, which we hold will be held securely to ensure no unauthorised disclosure or access.
 When you register for a user account with us you will be required to adhere to the security provisions set out in our terms and conditions.

-We would like to contact you in the future for marketing purposes by post, e-mail and telephone but we need your consent to do this.
-If you would like us to contact you (including by e-mail or telephone) concerning our services and career opportunities that may be of interest to you then please check the appropriate box on the new account registration form.
+We would like to contact you in the future for marketing purposes by email or telephone but we need your consent to do this.
+If you would like us to contact you (including by email or telephone) concerning services that may be of interest to you then please check the appropriate box on the new account registration form or log into your online account and update your preferences.

-You may refuse any marketing or career communication from us in the future at any time by unsubscribing those preferences from [My Account](https://web.archive.org/my-account/account-details/ "go to your account"), writing to us at the address above or clicking on [Contact Us](https://web.archive.org/your-journey/contact-us/ "contact us").
+You may refuse any marketing or career communication from us in the future at any time by unsubscribing those preferences from [My Account](https://web.archive.org/my-account/account-details/ "go to your account"), writing to us at the address above or [Contact Us](https://web.archive.org/your-journey/contact-us/ "contact us").

-Should you wish to obtain a copy of the personal data that we hold on you, please write to us at the address above or clicking on [Contact Us](https://web.archive.org/your-journey/contact-us/ "contact us").
+Should you wish to obtain a copy of the personal data that we hold on you, please write to us at the address above or [Contact Us](https://web.archive.org/your-journey/contact-us/ "contact us").
 As soon as we are satisfied as to your identity, we will send you, within 40 days, a copy of all the data that we hold concerning you.

-If you have a complaint regarding any breach of this privacy policy, write to us at the address above or click on [Contact Us](https://web.archive.org/your-journey/contact-us/ "contact us").
+If you have a complaint regarding any breach of this privacy policy, write to us at the address above or [Contact Us](https://web.archive.org/your-journey/contact-us/ "contact us").
 When we receive the complaint, we will review it and ensure that we are in compliance with our privacy policy and all applicable laws.
 We will contact you within 10 days of receiving your complaint to inform you of the outcome.

 When visiting our Webpages, we would like to use tracking technologies, which record information about you automatically with information that does not identify you personally.
 This can include using a "cookie" which would be stored on your browser.
 It is possible to configure your Internet browser so that it can disable cookies.
 For further details, please visit [allaboutcookies.org](http://www.allaboutcookies.org/ "All About Cookies website") If we cannot use such technology it is possible that certain functionality of this site might be affected and you might not be able to access certain Webpages.